 Minimum Education and Credentialing Recommendations for the Practice of Sleep Technology

 The sleep technologist cares for patients with sleep disorders that affect sleep and wakefulness, providing care for patients who range in age from infants to the elderly.
-The range of services provided includes comprehensive evaluation and treatment of sleep disorders, including: in center polysomnographic testing and home sleep apnea testing, diagnostic and therapeutic interventions, comprehensive patient care and direct patient education.
+The range of services provided includes comprehensive evaluation and treatment of sleep disorders including in center polysomnographic testing and out of center sleep testing, diagnostic and therapeutic interventions, comprehensive patient care and direct patient education.
 This broad range of services requires that the sleep technologist exercise critical thinking and independent judgment, and possess an advanced knowledge of sleep technology, sleep/wake disorders and associated co-morbid conditions such as cardiac disease, pulmonary disorders and diabetes.

-In order to attain competence and adequate knowledge of sleep/wake disorders and their treatment, AAST has adopted the position that individuals performing sleep testing procedures and patient care services possess at minimum the following:
+In order to attain competence and adequate knowledge of sleep/wake disorders and their treatment, the AAST has adopted the position that individuals performing sleep testingprocedures and patient care services possess at minimum the following: